hedyhli/outline.nvim/README.md

 I do not merge PRs from the original repo that I don't personally need.

 - **DO use this fork if**:
+  - You want to use to bugfixes included in this fork, including `auto_preview`, and others listed in [fixes](#fixes)
-  - You want to use features available in this fork, which are not included upstream (listed below)
+  - You want to use [features](#features) available in this fork, which are not included upstream
-  - You MIGHT want some up-to-date fixes to problems (that I also face) but is OK with some things not being looked after well (things I don't personally use)
+  - You are OK with some things not being looked after well such as CoC support (things I don't personally use)

 - **Do NOT use this fork if**:
   - You want a stable plugin
   - You don't need the extra features in this fork
+  - You do not need the bugfixes in this fork

+## Fixes

+- Symbol preview empty (simrat39/symbols-outline.nvim#176)
+- `SymbolsOutlineClose` crashing when already closed: simrat39/symbols-outline.nvim#163
+- Symbols not showing by supporting Nerd fonts v3.0: simrat39/symbols-outline.nvim#225
+- Newlines in symbols crash: simrat39/symbols-outline.nvim#204 (simrat39/symbols-outline.nvim#184)
+- `code_actions`: simrat39/symbols-outline.nvim#168 (simrat39/symbols-outline.nvim#123)
+- Fold all operation too slow: simrat39/symbols-outline.nvim#223 (simrat39/symbols-outline.nvim#224)
+- "Invalid buffer id" error simrat39/symbols-outline.nvim#177
+- Open handler triggering multiple times ends up in messy state with errors simrat39/symbols-outline.nvim#235

 ## 🛑 Breaking changes

+This section may be relevant to you if your existing config uses the mentioned
+features:

-- **Config**: `keymaps.focus_location` -> `keymaps.peek_location` to avoid
+- **Config**: `keymaps.focus_location` RENAMED to `keymaps.peek_location` to
-  confusion with focus window commands.
+  avoid confusion with focus window commands.

+- **Config**: Marker icons used for guides can now be customized. `show_guides` REMOVED in favor of `guides.enabled`.

 - **Behaviour**: Removed hover floating window from `toggle_preview`.
   - Instead, you can set `open_hover_on_preview=true` (true by default) so that